-How Much Do Surrogates Get Paid in Iowa?
+How Much Do Surrogates Make in Iowa?

-With American Surrogacy, you can make $55,000 - $110,000+.
 Your exact surrogate salary in Iowa will depend on:

 -